Justin Smiley

-Justin Smiley (born November 11, 1981 in Ellabell, Georgia) is a former American football guard.
-He was originally drafted by the San Francisco 49ers in the second round of the 2004 NFL Draft.
-He played college football at Alabama.
+Justin Smiley (born November 11, 1981) is an American former professional football player who was a guard in the National Football League (NFL).
+He played college football for the Alabama Crimson Tide and was selected by the San Francisco 49ers in the second round of the 2004 NFL draft.

-He was a member of the Miami Dolphins, Jacksonville Jaguars, and Oakland Raiders.
+He was also a member of the Miami Dolphins, Jacksonville Jaguars, and Oakland Raiders.

 Professional career

-He started his professional career on the San Francisco 49ers.
-Being drafted 2nd round in the 2004 NFL Draft he played with the Niners Until the end of the 2007 NFL season.
+Smiley started his professional career on the San Francisco 49ers.
+Being selected with the 46th overall pick in the second round of the 2004 NFL draft, he played with the Niners until the end of the 2007 NFL season.
 On February 29, 2008, he was the first player of the 2008 offseason to sign with another team as an unrestricted free agent.
 He signed a five-year, $25 million contract with $9 million guaranteed with the Miami Dolphins.
 He was traded to the Jaguars on May 24, 2010.

 On July 28, 2011, Smiley was released by the Jacksonville Jaguars.
 Smiley signed with the Oakland Raiders on August 2.
 He announced his retirement on August 6.